 - “Colour of Right”: This defence may arise when you honestly believed you had a lawful right to property, when in reality you did not.
 For example, if you took your friend’s car with the honest but mistaken belief that he was lending it to you, even though he was not.
 In order to raise this defence, you will need to establish a factual basis to show that you honestly and reasonably believed in this particular state of affairs.

 The Crown is required to prove that you not only took property that was not lawfully yours, but that you intended to take that property.
 While the Crown must prove beyond a reasonable doubt that you committed the offence, you may bear some responsibility in raising certain defences at trial.

 The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing potential defences in theft cases and presenting any and all available defences to the Court at trial.
+Our lawyers have significant experience assessing the availability and strengths of potential defences in theft cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.

-How can I help defend theft charges in Edmonton?
+How can I help defend theft charges in Kelowna?

-If you have been charged with theft in Edmonton, the following can help your lawyer build a strong defence:
+If you have been charged with theft in Kelowna, the following can help your lawyer build a strong defence: